 Growing sales for the mission-driven company by selling on Amazon Business.

-Envision improves the lives of people who are blind or visually impaired by providing employment and services and using profits for educational and training programs.
+Envision strives to improves the lives of people who are blind or visually impaired by providing employment and services and using profits for educational and training programs.
 By expanding its e-commerce sales on Amazon Business, Envision gained more customers and boosted revenue, ensuring it can continue to help the thousands of people it serves.

 For people with typical sight, it’s hard to imagine navigating day-to-day tasks without being able to see, much less building a career.
 According to the American Foundation for the Blind, at least 70% of people who are blind or visually impaired in the United States are not in the workforce.
 (Interpreting Bureau of Labor Statistics Employment Data, American Foundation for the Blind, January 2017).

 The company uses its manufacturing profits to reinvest in its mission, running more than 22 programs for youth and adults.
-For example, Envision provides a child development center, a vision rehabilitation center, a research center, and the BVI Workforce Innovation Center, which provides knowledge-based job training and placement.
+For example, Envision provides a child development center, a vision rehabilitation center, a research center, and the Workforce Innovation Center, which provides knowledge-based job training and placement.

 “With Amazon Business, we’re reaching an entirely new market, not only throughout North America, but globally.”